AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-29-Paraphrase-identification.md

 As I mentioned above, each word is represented as a vector and each question as a sequence of vectors.
 However, learning these Word Embeddings requires a big amount of data to get consistent results.
 To avoid this step I have used pretrained Word Embeddings from [GloVe](https://nlp.stanford.edu/projects/glove/).
 Specifically I have used those trained with data from a Common Crawl with 840B tokens and 2.2M words represented as a 300-dimensional vector.

 Before using these embeddings, each question has to be preprocessed.
-NLP cleaning includes steps like setting all characters to lower case, removing odd characters, removing stop words, stemming (not in this project), and convert each sentence to an array of indexes, where each index points to a word representation in an Embedding Layer and each row of its weights represents a word vector.
+NLP cleaning includes steps like setting all characters to lower case, removing odd characters, removing stopwords, stemming (not in this project), and convert each sentence to an array of indexes, where each index points to a word representation in an Embedding Layer and each row of its weights represents a word vector.

 Besides Word Embeddings, some features related to the question similarities has been calculated for each pair of questions.
 Some of these features are cosine similarities, Levenshtein distance, Jaro distance and ratio (more info [here](https://www.hackerearth.com/practice/machine-learning/advanced-techniques/text-mining-feature-engineering-r/tutorial/)).
 These features have been calculated with and without stopwords in the questions.